 Atlanta, GA 30309

-The UNICEF Experience
+Special Event: UNICEF Experience 2014

-Please join us on April 28, 2013 for our next UNICEF Experience at Mason Murer Fine Art, Atlanta.
+On April 28, 2013 for our next UNICEF Experience at Mason Murer Fine Art, Atlanta.
 For more details visit our events page.

-On Sunday, April 29, 2012, the Georgia Public Broadcasting studio was transformed for the Second Annual UNICEF Experience.
+UNICEF EXPERIENCE 2012-On Sunday, April 29, 2012, the Georgia Public Broadcasting studio was transformed for the Second Annual UNICEF Experience.

 Attended by more than 300 guests, the unique event shone a spotlight on children’s struggle for survival in more than 150 countries around the world—children who often lack the most basic necessities, such as shelter, clean water and basic nutrition.
 Interactive exhibits showcased UNICEF's programs in the areas of emergency relief, health and HIV/AIDS, and water and sanitation.
 Youth board members (ages 4 to 16) and college students who served as volunteers were able to learn about UNICEF's work and how to become actively engaged global citizens.